-Zahava Kohn (Kanarek) | Hephzibah Rudofsky (Kohn)
+Zahava Kohn (Kanarek)

-In 2001, Zahava discovered her late mother’s archive of documents and memories – precariously collected during the war–which had been hidden away in a small suitcase at the back of her mother’s cupboard.
-Armed with this mountain of memories, Zahava wove together the story of her family’s wartime experiences in the book, ‘Fragments of a Lost Childhood’ (published in 2009).
-Since its publication, Zahava – together with her daughter Hephzibah –has visited schools across the UK and in Germany to talk to young people of all backgrounds about ‘Surviving the Holocaust’.
+In 2001, after Rosy died, Zahava discovered her mother’s archive of documents and memories – precariously collected during the war–which had been hidden away in a small suitcase at the back of a cupboard.
+Armed with this mountain of memories, Zahava wove together the story of her family’s wartime experiences in the book, Fragments of a Lost Childhood, published in 2009.
+Since its publication, Zahava – together with her daughter Hephzibah – have visited schools across the UK and Germany to talk to young people of all backgrounds about ‘Surviving the Holocaust’.
 She brings a selection of these original documents to each talk.

+The response to all her sessions has been overwhelmingly positive.
 In the words of a teacher:

 “Thank you both for such an uplifting, extraordinary and inspiring lecture – full of hope, forgiveness, and looking ahead – living life without regrets – phenomenal message for all future generations.”

 Zahava’s story has been featured online by the Holocaust Memorial Day Trust.

 In January 2017, Zahava was featured in the BBC’s Antiques Roadshow Holocaust Memorial Edition.

 Zahava has been actively involved in a range of charitable work over the years, supporting the arts and music as well as scientific, educational and humanitarian causes.

 Hephzibah Rudofsky (Kohn)